fastforwardlabs/blog_deprecated/_posts/2017-01-30-the-algorithms-behind-probabilistic-programming.md

 data analysts, data scientists, and machine learning engineers use the approach?

-## The algorithmic building blocks
+## The Algorithmic Building Blocks

 The problem is that, until recently, the algorithms that make product and business problems tractable using Bayesian methods have been difficult to implement and computationally